Frequently Asked Questions

 Visiting the Gallery

 There is a lot to see and we recommend a minimum of 20 minutes to view the gallery.
-We provide a list of artists with information about their backgrounds and stories and the staff are always on hand to answer any questions.
+We aim to promote a relaxed atmosphere and browsers are always welcome.
+The gallery staff are always on hand to answer any questions.

 On holiday with your dog?